ucodery/ucodery-slides/slides/formalizing-a-language/slides.md

 </BarBottom>

 <!--
+not code order, but order that makes sense to computer

-order reflects AST bottom-up. not code order
+order reflects AST bottom-up

+`-m dis`
 -->

 ---